ermongroup/cs228-notes/inference/ve/index.md

 layout: post
 title: Variable Elimination
 ---
 Next, we turn our attention to the problem of *inference* in graphical models.
-Given a probabilistic model (such as a Bayes net or an MRF), we are interested in using it to answer useful questions, e.g., determining the probability that a given email is spam.
-More formally, we will be focusing on two types of questions:
+Given a probabilistic model (such as a Bayes net or a MRF), we are interested in using it to answer useful questions, e.g., determining the probability that a given email is spam.
+More formally, we focus on two types of questions:

-- *Marginal inference*: what is the probability of a given variable in our model after we sum everything else out (e.g. probability of spam vs non-spam)?
+- *Marginal inference*: what is the probability of a given variable in our model after we sum everything else out (e.g. probability of spam vs. non-spam)?

 $$
-p(y=1) = \sum_{x_1} \sum_{x_2} \cdots \sum_{x_n} p(y=1,x_1, x_2, \dotsc, x_n).
+p(y=1) = \sum_{x_1} \sum_{x_2} \cdots \sum_{x_n} p(y=1, x_1, x_2, \dotsc, x_n).
 $$

-- *Maximum a posteriori (MAP) inference*: what is the most likely assignment to the variables in the model (possibly conditioned on evidence).
+- *Maximum a posteriori (MAP) inference*: what is the most likely assignment to the variables in the model (possibly conditioned on evidence)?

 $$ \max_{x_1, \dotsc, x_n} p(y=1, x_1, \dotsc, x_n) $$

 It turns out that inference is a challenging task.
-For many probabilities of interest, it is NP-hard to answer any of these questions.
+For many probabilities of interest, it is NP-hard to answer any of these questions exactly.
 Crucially, whether inference is tractable depends on the structure of the graph that describes that probability.
 If a problem is intractable, we are still able to obtain useful answers via approximate inference methods.

 This chapter covers the first exact inference algorithm, *variable elimination*.
 We discuss approximate inference in later chapters.